maverickronin/PowerRestic/README.md

 - LogPath
     - Default: \<repository path\>\pr_data
     - Path logs are saved to.
 Creates subfolders for different types of logs  Can be changed to another absolute or relative path.
+- RemoteRepoLogPath
+    - Default: $env:APPDATA\PowerRestic\<repository type>\<repository path>
+    - As above, but for repositories not mounted to the local filesystem such as RCLone backends.
 - Pin
     - Default: null
     - Path to any repository you'd like to pin for quick access.
 Repeat on multiple lines as many times as you need.

+##### RClone settings

+- RClonePath
+    - Default: null
+    - Path to restic executable.
+You will be prompted for this if RClone is not found in your $env:Path when opening an RCLone backed repository

+- RCloneDefaultConf
+    - Default: null
+    - Create this entry and set to 1 to always use the default conf file at $env:APPDATA\rclone\rclone.conf without prompting if the file exists.

+- RCloneConf
+    - Default: null
+    - Path to and RClone conf file at another location.
+Repeat as needed like with Pin.
+They will all be displayed in a menu for you to select from.

 ##### Repository Prune Settings